 If you were recently injured in a bus accident, Hammack Law Firm understands that you may be feeling stressed out or overwhelmed.
 You do not need to face this situation alone.
-While you focus on your recovery, an Anderson bus accident lawyer from our firm will investigate the accident and bring a personal injury claim against the responsible party on your behalf.
+While you focus on your recovery, an Anderson bus accidents lawyer from our firm will investigate the accident and bring a personal injury claim against the responsible party on your behalf.

 Why Bus Accidents Happen

-- Speeding or reckless driving: a bus driver usually has to follow a tight schedule and try to arrive at each stop at a specific time.
+- Speeding or reckless driving: A bus driver usually has to follow a tight schedule and try to arrive at each stop at a specific time.
 If the bus is delayed, the driver may try to make up for the lost time by speeding or cutting other corners.

-- Poorly maintained buses: a bus requires constant maintenance due to the number of miles that are put on it.
+- Poorly maintained buses: A bus requires constant maintenance due to the number of miles that are put on it.
 If the company that owns the bus fails to perform this maintenance or cuts corners on keeping the bus safe, passengers or other motorists may face a dangerous outcome.

 Bringing a Personal Injury Claim